 Teva Pharmaceuticals USA, Inc. ("Teva") filed a Notice Letter of Patent Certification against twelve of the fourteen listed Orange Book Patents (the '598 and '729 patents were listed among the Orange Book Patents after receipt of Teva's Notice Letter), alleging that they were invalid and/or not infringed by the proposed oxycodone products that are the subject of Teva's Abbreviated New Drug Application ("ANDA").
 On February 22, 2018-within the 45-day period that gives the Company a 30-month stay on FDA approval of Teva's ANDA while the parties have an opportunity to litigate-the Company sued Teva in the District of Delaware on eleven of the Orange Book Patents.
-Teva responded to the Company's complaint on May 14, 2018, alleging that the Orange Book Patents are invalid and are not infringed by

-Teva's proposed ANDA products and asserting counterclaims of non-infringement and invalidity of the Orange Book Patents.
+Teva responded to the Company's complaint on May 14, 2018, alleging that the Orange Book Patents are invalid and are not infringed by Teva's proposed ANDA products and asserting counterclaims of non-infringement and invalidity of the Orange Book Patents.
 The Company answered Teva's counterclaims on June 4, 2018.
-The parties have proposed a schedule and the court will hold a case management conference on July 23, 2018.
-According to the proposed schedule, fact discovery will close on July 30, 2019 and expert discovery will close on January 31, 2020.
+According to the Scheduling Order, fact discovery will close on July 30, 2019 and expert discovery will close on January 31, 2020.